 Alternative Paths

-Although the pathway listed earlier in the article is often the best way to get a job as a cyber security engineer, it isn’t the only way to get the job.
+Although the pathway listed earlier in the article is often the best way to get a job in cyber security, it isn’t the only way to get the job.
 People often gain special skills in other fields of work that also apply to the cyber security industry.
-If you work in a similar field, such as IT or computer programming, you may have already learned what’s necessary to make the switch into digital application security.
+If you work in a similar field, such as IT or computer programming, you may have already learned what’s necessary to make the switch into digital application security or a related field.

 Military service members can also possess the abilities required for cyber security risk analyst.
 Every branch of the military has cyber security professionals protecting the country’s data, offering members training opportunities to advance into the field.
 Military service is a viable alternative to the traditional college pathway to employment, and the military will often pay for additional schooling and certifications.